Where to go on holiday in August

 If you’re on a budget, here are some great ideas for family holidays in August.
 You could head to the mountains for an Alpine adventure, try some upmarket camping at a siblu village in France or stay at one of Haven’s 35 family holiday parks on the British coast.
 We’ve also found some great family holidays in Turkey.

 There are some great options just across the Channel – handy if you want to take the car, but avoid long drives.
-You could stay under canvas with Just Camping France or head to Belgium where we recommend Sunparks holiday villages – they are each in beautiful settings with waterslides and wave machines, indoor and outdoor sports and a choice of restaurants and cafes.
+You could head to Belgium where we recommend Sunparks holiday villages – they are each in beautiful settings with waterslides and wave machines, indoor and outdoor sports and a choice of restaurants and cafes.
 Prices start at £224 for four nights.
 See the latest offers.

 If you’re travelling with a large group of friends or families, you could rent a large house.
 The Big Domain has a useful collection of houses, villas and chalets in the UK and overseas, by the sea, in cities and in the countryside.